-If you're using an OS that doesn't support one of Mullvad's apps, you're likely using the Wireguard configuration files instead.
+If you're using an OS that does not support one of Mullvad's apps, you're likely using the Wireguard configuration files instead.

 If not, the first step is to visit Mullvad's Wireguard configuration files page and download a ZIP of the configuration files you want to use.

-Personally, I downloaded all configuration files across the world and choose my connections using the script below.
+Personally, I downloaded all configuration files across the world and chose my connections using the script below.

 Once the files are downloaded, unzip them and move them to your preferred location:

 Creating a Script to Connect to a Random Host

 Once you have a folder of Wireguard configuration files from Mullvad, you can create a script to randomly connect to any one of the locations.

 Start by creating a shell script - mine is called